Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/running-jekyll-on-windows.md

 ## Run the site

-The following commands should be run in the folder containing your Jekyll site.
+You'll need to install any dependencies to run an existing Jekyll site.
+If the site has a `package.json` file, run an `npm install` from the root folder of the Jekyll site:

 Make sure all the packages are installed:

 ```bash
 npm install
 ```

-If you get any errors, check the message to see if you need Python (see above), or if one of your packages needs something else specific.

 Then run the site using: